genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ```
 #### Linking to Samples/Libraries/Preparations

-In this example, we link an expression group to a sample group using `POST /api/v1/as-curator/integration/link/{sourceType}/group/{sourceId}/to/{targetType}/group/{targetId}`.
+In this example, we link an expression group to a sample group using `POST /api/v1/as-curator/integration/link/{sourceType}/group/{sourceId}/to/{targetType}/group/{targetId}`and we will link another expression group to a library group using `POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/library/group/{targetId}`.

-Alternatively, you can link to a libraries or preparations group using one of these endpoints:
+Alternatively, you can link to a preparations group using this endpoint:

-- `POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/library/group/{targetId}`
 - `POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/preparation/group/{targetId}`

 !!! note "Linking library\preparation"